-Once specialists have identified the specific type of hearing loss and its causes, they will be able to identify the specific type of treatments and coping strategies that are likely to be most effective.
-As there can be a variety of causes and symptoms for genetic hearing loss, there is no single treatment that will be effective for all cases.
+Once specialists have identified the specific type of hearing loss and its causes, they will be able to identify the specific types of treatments and coping strategies that are likely to be most effective.
+As there can be a variety of causes and symptoms for hereditary hearing loss, there is no single treatment that will be effective for all cases.

 The good news is that, for most hearing loss types, hearing devices can help.
 For example, long-term treatments, such as cochlear implantation, can sometimes be considered for children over 12 months old, who are experiencing and diagnosed with severe-to-profound hearing loss.
 Vibrotactile devices can also help some people to cope with symptoms.

 For most people with hearing loss, however, hearing aids can make a significant difference.
 Hearing aids can be an especially great choice for those who do not want to undergo interruptive and severe treatment or spend a surplus of money.

 There's really no reason not to try wearing hearing aids if you have hearing loss.
 Thanks to advances in technology and availability, hearing aids are now easier to get and more affordable than ever.
 You can order a hearing aid today and have it shipped right to you – no shopping trip or visit to the doctor required – and it's ready to use out of the box.